mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

         imputer.transform(arr)
 * A histogram is often a good visualization technique to use in order to see the overall behavior of a particular feature.
 You can create a histogram by using the Pandas 'hist' function, or Seaborn's 'distplot' function.
 * The density plot plots the distribution of your single feature.
 The density plot is similar to a histogram but plots a smooth version of the histogram density using a kernel density function.
-*  High correlation between two attributes can sometimes lead to poor model performance.
+*  A high correlation between two attributes can sometimes lead to poor model performance.
 * Scatterplot is a really good way to spot any special relationships among variables.
 * Scatterplot matrices help you look at the relationship between multiple different features.
-* Correlation matrices measure the linear dependence between features; they can be visualized with heat maps
+* Correlation matrices measure the linear dependence between features; they can be visualized with heat maps.
+For correlation, it can go as high as one, or as low as minus one.
+When the correlation is one, this means those two numerical features are perfectly correlated with each other.
+It's like saying Y is proportional to X. When those two variables’ correlation is minus one, it’s like saying that Y is proportional to minus X. Any linear relationship in between can be quantified by the correlation.
+So if the correlation is zero, this means there's no linear relationship—but it does not mean that there's no relationship.
+We can use Seaborn's heat map function to show the correlation matrix.
+* Covariance is a measure of the relationship between two random variables and to what extent, they change together.
+The Pearson Correlation is just a covariance divided by the standard deviation of X and Y.

+## Model Training
+.
+The two most common formats supported by the Amazon SageMaker built-in algorithms are CSV and recordIO-protobuf.